 Bird Sanctuaries in Kerala

-Kerala, the ornithologists’ paradise, is a land blessed by nature in its abundance with dense forests, green plantations and tranquil backwaters.
+Kerala, the ornithologists’ paradise, is a land blessed by nature in its abundance with dense forests, green plantations, and tranquil backwaters.
 The avian population in Kerala is diverse and incredible.
 When you visit its bird sanctuaries, you will feel immense pleasure to meet a variety of migratory birds dancing in front of you in a flock of thousands.
-You will be surprised to know that some of them are from Himalayas, some from Europe and some from Siberia.
-Let me explore five most popular bird sanctuaries in Kerala that will give a treat to your eyes.
+You will be surprised to know that some of them are from the Himalayas, some from Europe, and some from Siberia.
+Let me explore the five most popular bird sanctuaries in Kerala that will give a treat to your eyes.

 1. Thattekkad Bird Sanctuary : Enjoy the World of “Cuckoo Paradise”